cdce8p/python-typing-update/README.md

 Since this tool uses [pyupgrade][pyu], it's best used for projects that use it already.

-**Python 3.10**
-This tool depends on `autoflake` which doesn't yet support Python 3.10.
-However, you can use `3.10` to update older Python syntax.

 ## Limitations
 Due to the way the tool works, it will reorder the imports multiple times.